jawah/niquests/docs/user/quickstart.rst

 All known methods remain the same at the sole difference that it return a coroutine.

-.. note:: The underlying main library **urllib3.future** does not support native async but is thread safe.
-This is why we choose to implement / backport `sync_to_async` from Django that use a ThreadPool under the carpet.

 Here is a basic example::

     import asyncio